Perm, Russia: Modern city

 The city is a major administrative, industrial, scientific, and cultural centre.
 The leading industries include machinery, defence, oil production (about 3% of Russian output), oil refining, chemical and petrochemical, timber and wood processing and the food industry.

 In 1996 a memorial was erected in the Yegoshikhinskoe cemetery to deceased inmates of the Gulag, forced settlers and victims of the Great Terror.

+On 5 December, 2009 a fire at the Lame Horse nightclub killed 156 people and injured over 100 more.

-On 20 September 2021, a mass shooting occurred at Perm State University, resulting in six fatalities and 47 injuries.
+On 20 September, 2021, a mass shooting occurred at Perm State University, resulting in six fatalities and 40 injuries.